rit-spex/OrionMountMotors/README.md

 # Orion Mount Motors
-Arduino code to run the two stepper moters for the Orion telescope
+Arduino code to run the two stepper motors for the Orion telescope